"It's easy to blow but difficult to sustain": ID Cabasa advises young singers

 "We don't intend just to discover and leave these guys be, no, just to let a tip of the iceberg out, we will keep the top seven finalists and sign them to a record label.
 We would also promote, market, and teach them how to navigate the industry."

-"This is the first talent hunt show fully focused on Afrobeat," Asha Gangali
+"This is the first talent hunt show fully focused on Afrobeats," Asha Gangali

 The third of the judges on the show, ace music talent scout Asha Gangali, also spoke, and he said:

-"This is the first talent hunt show fully focused on Afrobeat, and this is so because it is the biggest music sound in the world.
+"This is the first talent hunt show fully focused on Afrobeats, and this is so because it is the biggest music sound in the world.
 It has displaced the once popular dancehall music."

 PSquare's Do Me, 9ice's Gongo Aso, Olu Maintain's Yahooze, 5 other Naija songs turning 15 years old in 2022